Visyond/website-hugo/site/content/pricings/pricing-page.md

   - answersList:
       - answer: >-
           Yes.
 [Contact us](#contactUs) for special offers for students and instructors.
-    faqSectionSubTitle: Does Visyond offer plans for students?
+    faqSectionSubTitle: Do you offer plans for students?
+providesTitle: Get Started Today
+providesList:
+  - text: >-
+      Cloud or on-premise platform and Excel add-in
+  - text: Easy to use, no complicated menus to learn
+  - text: Get started in minutes
 ---